compose-spec/compose-spec/spec.md

 ```

 Relative path are resolved from the Compose file's parent folder.
 As absolute paths prevent the Compose
-file from being portable, Compose warns users when such a path is used to set `env_file`.
+file from being portable, Compose warns you when such a path is used to set `env_file`.

-Environment variables declared in the [environment](#environment) section
-must override these values – this holds true even if those values are
+Environment variables declared in the [environment](#environment) section override these values.
+This holds true even if those values are
 empty or undefined.

 #### Env_file format